slatedocs/slate/source/includes/_PaymentTransaction.md

 		</tr>
 		<tr>
 			<td>cbdate<br><font color=#446CB3>string</font><br><font color=#CF000F><i>required</i></font></td>
 			<td>Date of the chargeback action.
-For example, if the cbtype is <code>CREDIT</code>, then the date field should be the date that the <code>CREDIT</code> happens.
+For example, if the cbtype is <code>CREDIT</code>, then the date field should be the date that the CREDIT happens.
 The format of the value for this field is either an ISO 8601 encoded string or a UNIX timestamp.
 				<ul type="disc">
 					<li><code>"cbdate": "2011-01-01T13:12:16+0000"</code></li>
 					<li><code>"cbdate":1293887536</code></li>